EM-Based Channel Estimation for mMIMO LEO SATCOM Under Imperfect Doppler Compensation: System Model

 The vector $\boldsymbol{a}_{k}$ can be deduced from known satellite and coarse UT positions \cite{3gpp}.
 Due to the high altitude of the LEO satellite, $\theta^x_k$ and $\theta^y_k$ will change very slowly, even with a highly mobile user \cite{you2024integrated}.
-For instance, for a satellite at $600\,\mathrm{km}$, if a user moves by $1\,\mathrm{km}$, this translates to a change in position less than $ 0.1\degree$, as viewed from the satellite.
+For instance, for a satellite at an altitude of $600\,\mathrm{km}$, if a user moves by $1\,\mathrm{km}$, this translates to a change in position less than $ 0.1\degree$, as viewed from the satellite.
 Consequently, for a single uplink frame, it is assumed that the inaccuracy in UT $k$'s position has a negligible effect on $\boldsymbol{a}_{k}$, which remains constant during the uplink frame.
-The LoS and NLoS components are represented by \cite{zhang2022deep}
+Considering the high altitude and velocity of the LEO satellite, the uplink channel simplifies to \cite{zhang2022deep,darya2024semi}